on

 In Continux this is now implemented as follows.

-If the status "grant intended" is set, an application for unitary patent can be filed.
+If the status "grant intended" is set, an application for a unitary patent can be filed.

-Here we have an image of a published EP patent application:
+Here we have an illustration of a published EP patent application:

 Figure 1 EP application with status published